y2q-actionman/cl-json-pointer/README.md

 # Abstract

-JSON Pointer, defined in [RFC6901](https://tools.ietf.org/html/rfc6901), processor for Common Lisp.
+A JSON Pointer, defined in [RFC6901](https://tools.ietf.org/html/rfc6901), implementation for Common Lisp.

 This libary aims to be independent from any JSON libraries (as much as possible).